Kane Kosugi: Sasuke

 Kane competed on Kinniku Banzuke/Oukoku's special show Sasuke (known in America as Ninja Warrior) for several years (from 1997 - 2001).
-Thus far he is one of only four foreigners (with the others being Jordan Jovtchev from Bulgaria in SASUKE 8, Lee En-Chih from Taiwan in SASUKE 24, and René Kaselowsky from Germany in SASUKE 37), and the only American, to make it to the Final Stage in SASUKE, out of 3,700 total competitors to date and twenty-seven different Final Stage competitors.
+Thus far he is one of only four foreigners (with the others being Jordan Jovtchev from Bulgaria in Sasuke 8, Lee En-Chih from Taiwan in Sasuke 24, and René Kaselowsky from Germany in Sasuke 37), and the only American, to make it to the Final Stage in Sasuke, out of 3,700 total competitors to date and twenty-seven different Final Stage competitors.
 Despite his strong performances, #98 is the highest number he has ever worn.

 He stopped participating after the 8th competition.
-Around the time of SASUKE 11, in an interview with the Kinniku Banzuke successor, Taiku Ookoku, he said, "私は訓練に時間があれば、私は競争したいと思います。", which roughly translates to, "If I have time to train, I would like to compete."
+Around the time of Sasuke 11, in an interview with the Kinniku Banzuke successor, Taiku Ookoku, he said, "私は訓練に時間があれば、私は競争したいと思います。", which roughly translates to, "If I have time to train, I would like to compete."
 Kane is still the only competitor to compete five times without failing the first stage.
 He was the first competitor to beat the Spider Climb in the final stage, doing so in Sasuke 8.

-After a 21 year absence on the show, Kane appeared again in SASUKE 40.
+After a 21 year absence on the show, Kane appeared again in Sasuke 40.
 He kept his streak of first stage clears alive, and became the oldest competitor to ever clear the First Stage at age 48.
+However, two tournaments later in Sasuke 42, he failed on the first stage's Dragon Glider, marking the first time he ever failed an obstacle in the first stage.

 Here is a table of information of his participation in Sasuke.

 Personal life

-Kane was born in Los Angeles, California on October 11, 1974 as the eldest of three siblings.
-His parents are legendary Ninja film actor Sho Kosugi, who is Japanese; and Shook Kosugi, who is Chinese Hakka.
-Kane has a brother, Shane (born 1976), who made occasional appearances on Kinniku Banzuke (known on G4 as Unbeatable Bansuke) and Sasuke as well as appear as Kane's younger brother in some of their father's ninja films in the 80's; and a sister, Ayeesha (born 1983), who is a golfer and a former senior at University of Las Vegas.
+Kane was born in Los Angeles, California, on October 11, 1974, as the eldest of three siblings.
+His parents are legendary Ninja film actor Sho Kosugi, who is Japanese; and Shook Kosugi, who is Chinese.
+Kane has a brother, Shane (born 1976), who made occasional appearances on Kinniku Banzuke (known on G4 as Unbeatable Bansuke) and Sasuke as well as appear as Kane's younger brother in some of their father's ninja films in the 80's; and a sister, Ayeesha (born 1983), who was a golfer at University of Las Vegas.
 He was romantically involved with female golfer Riko Higashio, but broke up in 2005 when they seemed on the verge of marriage.
 In December 2009, Kane married a woman from Hong Kong.
 On March 4, 2019, Kane became a dad when his wife gave birth to a baby daughter.